Thomaz-Peres/Study-Notes/coursera-languages/Pieces of a language/README.md

 Explicando certas coisas:

-3 - Semantics = is take the functions you have and make auxiliars functions, It is represent and recognizing typical patterns of use for certain features.
+3 - idioms = is take the functions you have and make auxiliars functions, It is represent and recognizing typical patterns of use for certain features.